ryrob30/mobile-services.en/help/using/home.md

 Adobe Mobile Services brings together mobile marketing capabilities for mobile applications from across the Adobe Experience Cloud, which allows you to understand and improve user engagement with your mobile applications.

+## New Adobe Experience Cloud SDK Release

+Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
+Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.

+As of September 2018, we released a new, major version of the SDK.
+These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).

+* To get started, go to Launch.
+* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

+>[!IMPORTANT]
+>
+> If you are using the Adobe Experience Platform Mobile SDKs with Adobe Launch, you **must** also install the Adobe Analytics Mobile Services extension to use Adobe Mobile Services features such as in-App messaging, push notifications or Acquisition links.
+For more information see [Adobe Analytics - Mobile Services](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services).

 >[!IMPORTANT]
 >
 >Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
 For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.